lorforlinux/docs.beagleboard.io/books/pru-cookbook/07more/more.rst

 ##################

 So far in all our examples we've been able to meet our timing goals by writing our code in the C programming language.
-The C compiler does a suprisingly good job at generating code, most the time.
+The C compiler does a surprisingly good job at generating code, most the time.
 However there are times when very precise timing is needed and the compiler isn't doing it.